LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 ## Evaluation

-### Part 1

 You will now evaluate each of the six schemes.

 You will be presented with six scenarios - simulating the approach of a vehicle from behind.
 For each scenario, one of the six schemes will be used to convey the following distance of the approaching vehicle.
 Before each scenario begins, you will be told which scheme is being used and will be given the chance to ask any questions.
-Each scenario will last roughly 60 seconds.
+Each scenario will last roughly 30 seconds.

-During a scenario, each time you feel a vibrational cue, please immediately note down what following distance you believe is being conveyed, using the aforementioned terms, far, near, and imminent.
+During a scenario, each time you feel a vibrational cue, please immediately note down what following distance you believe is being conveyed, using the aforementioned terms, *far*, *near*, or *imminent*.
+When the scenario is finished you will be given a chance to change any of your answers before you submit them.

+Before we begin, you will be given a chance to practice.
+After you have completed the first three schemes, you will be asked to complete the first half of the questionnaire, before continuing with the rest of the experiment.